mie-lab/Urbanscales/readMe.md

 # Urban Scales:  Road network features in square urban tiles predict congestion levels

 ## Introduction
-This repository contains the code and data for the research paper "Investigating the Link Between Road Network and Congestion for Highly Congested Cities".
+This repository contains the code and data for the research paper "_Investigating the Link Between Road Network and Congestion for Highly Congested Cities_".
 The study extracts 14 different features from OSM urban tiles of size varying from 0.25 sq. km. to 2 sq.km to predict congestion patterns in various cities.
 Seven cities were considered: Auckland, New York City, Cape Town, Bogota, Mexico City, Mumbai, and Istanbul.

 ### Prerequisites
 Install the required Python packages: